chswx/ldm-ingest/README.md

 ## See it in action

+The current version of the LDM ingestor works behind the scenes.

-Follow [@chswx on Twitter](http://twitter.com/chswx) during inclement weather in Charleston, SC to see examples of the bot’s output.
+To see its [predecessor](https://github.com/chswx/ldm-ingest-legacy) in action, follow [@chswx on Twitter](http://twitter.com/chswx) during inclement weather in Charleston, SC to see examples of the bot’s output.

 ## Questions?